-After Supreme Court curtails federal power, Biden administration weakens water protections
+After Supreme Court curtails federal power, Biden administration weakens clean water protections

 The court’s decision broke with a 2006 opinion by former Justice Anthony Kennedy that said wetlands were regulated if they had a “significant nexus” to larger bodies of water.
 That had been the standard for evaluating whether developers needed a permit before they could discharge into wetlands.
 Opponents had long said the standards was vague, hard to interpret and generally unworkable.

-Justice Elena Kagan wrote in a dissent that the majority’s decision was political, improperly weakening regulatory powers Congress gave the federal government.
+Justice Elena Kagan wrote in a separate opinion that the majority’s decision was political, improperly weakening regulatory powers Congress gave the federal government.

 The rule issued Tuesday removes the “significant nexus” test from consideration when identifying tributaries and other waters as federally protected.